JulianAustralia/javascript/README.md

         .call(tron.led);
     ```

-  - Leave a blank line after blocks and before the next statement
+  - Leave a blank line after non-object blocks and before the next statement, and before every return statement, and at the opening of non-empty non-object blocks

     ```javascript
     // bad